Sher-Chowdhury/codingbee_docs/categories/docker/docker-misc.md

 As you can see, it is just /bin/bash.
 This command is the last command on the [CentOS 7 official Dockerfile](https://hub.docker.com/_/centos/)

+Once you do a command override, then that override stays intact with that container, even if you stop and start it.

 Here's another example, but this time running a long running process: